What to know about tests for colon cancer

 Frequency: Once every year

 About the FOBT: This screening test is different from a colonoscopy or sigmoidoscopy because it can be done in your own home.
-It relies on sending stool (poop) samples to your HCP’s office or a laboratory for testing (usually only a thin film of stool smeared onto special cards is needed).
+It relies on sending stool (poop) samples to your HCP’s office or a laboratory for testing.
+(A thin film of stool smeared onto special cards is usually required.)
 Detailed instructions on how to get the samples and return them are provided in a special kit.
 If laboratory tests show blood in the stool, you’ll need a colonoscopy to determine the cause of the bleeding.

 Preparation for a FIT: Unlike the FOBT, there are no drug or dietary restrictions.